surniaulula/wpsso/readme.txt

 * [WPSSO Tweet a Quote](https://wordpress.org/plugins/wpsso-tweet-a-quote) (Free version)
 * [WPSSO User Locale Selector](https://wordpress.org/plugins/wpsso-user-locale) (Free version)

-&mdash; Provides an option to hide the preview of all Pro settings and features.
+&ndash; Provides an option to hide the preview of all Pro settings and features.

 <blockquote>
 <p>Download the Free version from <a href="https://surniaulula.github.io/wpsso/">GitHub</a> or <a href="https://wordpress.org/plugins/wpsso/">WordPress.org</a>.</p>